plopcas/retrolog/content/posts/deploying-a-static-website-with-s3-route-53-and-cloudfront.md

 <!--more-->

 Even though this information is available in the AWS documentation, I ran into different problems when setting it up for my own website.
-Hopefully this set of instructions will help someone else as well.
+Hopefully this runbook will help someone else as well.

 #### Pre-requisites